MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 Microsoft Edge is designed to give you more control over your browser’s security when browsing the web and visiting unfamiliar sites.
 With enhanced security, users can browse the unfamiliar parts of the web more securely, protected by additional security mitigations and protections.

 The web platform has a lot of power designed to give site visitors a smooth and intuitive browsing experience using Javascript, web notifications, permissions, and so on.
-That power and accessibility is reflected in a larger exposure area for exploits and security vulnerabilities that untrustworthy sites can use for malicious activity.
-By enhancing your security on the browser, we're shifting conventional and well-established assumptions on how we think about protecting users from the unknown and unfamiliar.
+That power can translate to more exposure when a user visits an untrustworthy site.
+By empowering you to enhance your security on Microsoft Edge, we're shifting conventional and well-established assumptions on how we think about protecting users from the unknown and unfamiliar.

-Unprecedented in-the-wild exploits (also referred to 0-days) are more frequent.
 This feature aims to raise the security bar against V8-related exploits and neutralize them.
 Effective neutralization is achieved by running JIT-less engines and enabling additional guards for the browser.
 From an historical perspective, in 2021, 41% of in-the-wild exploits were mitigated with this security feature alone.

 ## About this security feature